North County motocross star prepares for X Games

-RAMONA, Calif. — The X Games are coming to San Diego next week and motocross competitor Axell Hodges is getting ready.
+RAMONA, Calif. — The Summer X Games are returning to San Diego County next week and event host and motocross competitor Axell Hodges is getting ready.

-He first rode a bike at five years old, but got off to a rough start after snapping his femur in a crash.
+He first rode a bike at 5 years old, but got off to a rough start after snapping his femur in a crash.

-“I went trial riding one day with my dad and I kind of came up on this hill and this other rider hit me head on,” Hodges said.
+“I went trail riding one day with my dad and I kind of came up on this hill and this other rider hit me head on,” Hodges said.

 After he healed up, the Encinitas native turned his love of riding into competition.
 In 2012, Hodges won the C Class Loretta Lynn’s Amateur Championship, the world’s largest amateur motocross race.